2.2. Single-storey detached buildings between 10 and 30sqm in floor area, using lightweight material

 The net floor area of a single storey, detached building is limited to a maximum of 30 square metres.
 If you are extending an existing single storey detached building, the maximum combined net floor area cannot exceed 30 square metres.

 To qualify for this exemption, only lightweight materials such as light timber or steel framing and cladding must be used for the construction of the walls and roof of the buildings and the structural components must be designed and built in accordance to Building Code compliance document B1/AS1.
-Currently, NZS 3604:2011 and National Association of Steel Framed Housing standards cited in the Building Code are used as an Acceptable Solution.
+Currently, NZS 3604:2011 and National Association of Steel Framed Housing standards cited in the Building Code are used as an Acceptable Solution (B1/AS1) for residential buildings with light timber and light steel framing respectively.
+“Lightweight” means that either timber or steel are used for the structural framing, and the roof and wall cladding are “light” in accordance with NZS 3604 definitions (roofs less than 20 kilograms/square metre and cladding less than 30 kilograms/square metre).

-If you have difficulty with understanding how to apply the technical requirements of B1/AS1 to a particular building, professional advice of qualified people should be sought.
+If you have difficulty with understanding how to apply the technical requirements of B1/AS1 to a particular building, seek advice from a qualified professional.

 What is exempt